-- i.
+- Telling him or her that you are willing to act as a witness if the person being harassed decides to lodge a complaint. - Refusing to join in with any harassing activity. - Backing him or her up or supporting him or her to say no. - v.
+It is not your responsibility to say anything to the person who is said to be harassing a person or spread rumours unless, of course, you are the manager responsible for the work group affected.
+If you participate in spreading rumours you may be subject to legal action. - vi.
 In addition to your responsibilities as an employee, as a JDV manager you must also: - Make sure everyone in your team has read and understood this Policy. - Ensure that any concern about discrimination, harassment and/or bullying that is raised with you or that you are aware of is acted on in line with this Policy. - Seek assistance or escalate the issue if you need to: speak to a senior manager and/or JDV Human Resources representative. - Make sure that privacy is maintained.
-The identity of anyone involved in a complaint must not be discussed with others except those immediately involved in the complaint or for the purpose of seeking assistance from a senior manager or a JDV Human Resources representative.
+The identity of anyone involved in a complaint must not be discussed with others except those immediately involved in the complaint or for the purpose of seeking assistance from a senior manager or a JDV Human Resources representative. - vii.

-ii.
 It is important that you are also aware that JDV must take all reasonable steps to prevent discrimination and harassment from occurring in the workplace or in connection with a person's employment otherwise it may be found to be legally responsible for those acts.